 Exercise boosts confidence and endorphins, making it a great daily activity for couples to do together.

-8. Keep hygiene up
+8. Maintain hygiene

 Don’t let your personal care, health and hygiene plummet just because you don’t have to go anywhere.
 Remember, you’re living with your partner and this means they get to see you all day, every day.